-There are some classics of the French kitchen which cannot be substituted or replaced by ready-made versions, one of these is the classic French Chocolate Pastry Cream.
-If you have ever wondered why French Patisserie os so loved worldwide, then pastry cream is one of the reasons.
-The unctuous, cream whether flavored or not is the (not so) secret ingredient.
+There are some classics of the French kitchen which cannot be substituted or replaced by ready-made versions.
+One of these is the classic French chocolate pastry cream.
+If you have ever wondered why French Patisserie is so loved worldwide, then pastry cream is one of the reasons.
+The unctuous cream, whether flavored or not, is the (not so) secret ingredient.

 Chocolate pastry cream can be used in profiteroles, or cream puffs, Napoleons, éclairs, tarts, and Génoise cake.
 In fact, check out most French cakes and pastries and it will often include the cream.
 This one is especially good piped into tart shells and topped with raspberries.

-This recipe uses a semi-sweet chocolate, if you want a stronger, sharper choclate flavor then use a dark chocolate.
-Be warned though, this strength of chocolate is not to everyone's taste, especially children.
+This recipe uses a semi-sweet chocolate, if you want a stronger, sharper chocolate flavor then use a dark chocolate.

 - 1 ¼ cups whole milk